Facebook turned blind eye to data breach risks, says ex-employee

 "My concerns were that all of the data that left Facebook servers to developers could not be monitored by Facebook, so we had no idea what developers were doing with the data," Parakilas told the British newspaper.

-Parakilas came forward after revelations over the weekend that data consulting firm Cambridge Analytica exploited personal Facebook data harvested by university researchers.
+Parakilas came forward after revelations over the weekend that data consulting firm Cambridge Analytica exploited personal data on Facebook culled by university researchers.

 The data was collected legitimately in accordance with Facebook's terms by University of Cambridge researcher Aleksandr Kogan.
 But Kogan then shared the data through his private enterprise General Science Research (GSR) with Cambridge Analytica, a company best known for assisting in Donald Trump's 2016 presidential election campaign.

-Cambridge Analytica denied using any Facebook data provided by GSR in Trump's campaign.
-"CA received data from a contractor, which we deleted after Facebook told us the contractor had breached their terms of service," Cambridge Analytica tweeted on Tuesday.
+Cambridge Analytica denied using in Trump's campaign any Facebook data provided by GSR.
+"CA received data from a contractor, which we deleted after Facebook told us the contractor had breached their terms of service," Cambridge Analytica tweeted Tuesday.

 Facebook was already aware that GSR had shared the data with Cambridge Analytica before the Guardian and New York Times published their reports Saturday.
-The company asked Cambridge Analytica to delete the data but did not follow up to see if it had done so, according to former Cambridge Analytica employee Chris Wylie.
+The company asked Cambridge Analytica to delete the data but did not follow up to see whether it had done so, according to former Cambridge Analytica employee and co-founder Chris Wylie.

 "It has been painful watching," Parakilas told the Guardian.
 "Because I know that they could have prevented it."